MobinaYousefian/concert-ticket-booking-platform/README.md

 - Advanced search through all available events using keywords like event name, city, artist, or date.
 - Filter options to refine results by city or event type.
 - Essential event details (image, title, date, location, and city) are displayed on a card layout.
-- Sold-out events are clearly marked and remain accessible until the event date for reference.
+- Sold-out events are clearly marked and remain accessible until the event's due date for reference.

 &nbsp;

 #### Event Detail Page

-- Expanded event information including organizer notes.
+- Expanded event information including organizer's specified notes.
 - A "Share" button lets users share via device-native tools or copies the event name and URL on fallback.
 - A price list modal provides quick access to pricing info.
 - All showtimes are listed with real-time status updates.